-Burnley v West Bromwich Albion
+Leaders Burnley come from behind to beat Baggies

 Post update

-Dara O'Shea (West Bromwich Albion) wins a free kick in the defensive half.
+Conor Townsend (West Bromwich Albion) wins a free kick in the defensive half.

 Post update